ClickHouse/ClickHouse/.github/ISSUE_TEMPLATE/85_bug-report.md

 ---

-> Please make sure that the version you're using is still supported.
-The rules described [here](https://clickhouse.com/docs/en/faq/operations/production#how-to-choose-between-clickhouse-releases).
+> Please make sure that the version you're using is still supported (you can find the list [here](https://github.com/ClickHouse/ClickHouse/blob/master/SECURITY.md#scope-and-supported-versions)).

 > You have to provide the following information whenever possible.